 Team Activities | For More Information | Participating Agencies

 The Washington Silver Jackets team formed in 2010 as a group of Federal and State agencies working together to address state flood risk priorities.
-The current makeup and operation of the team, however, has only been intact since late 2014.
+The current makeup and operation of the team, however, has been intact since late 2014.
 USACE Seattle District facilitates coordination within the group.
 But the Silver Jackets is a state-driven program, and in Washington that means Department of Ecology (ECY) and Emergency Management Division (EMD) are the state co-leads.
 ECY and EMD house the state's NFIP Coordinator and Hazard Mitigation Officer, respectively.
 Other Federal and State partners are listed to the right under the Participating Agencies section.

 The Washington team meets virtually about once per month, in addition to an annual face-to-face half-day workshop.
 It has been awarded seven interagency projects since 2013.
 Six of those projects are outlined below in the Team Activities section, while the seventh - "Whatcom County Econ and Flood Risk Assessment" is in the early stages and will be featured here in late 2018.
 Use the Contacts section to the right to get more details on any of the projects listed below.
 Each project, as well as the routine coordination and communication between Silver Jackets agencies, is intended to address state needs and ultimately improve flood risk management throughout the flood life cycle.